iszczesniak/cpp/templates/index.md

 user-defined type, even `void`. `T` doesn't have to meet any requirements, e.g., inheriting from an interface class.
-The requirements on type `T` follow from how we use the type in the template definition, i.e., whether we:
+The requirements on type `T` follow from how we use the type in the template definition, i.e., whether we, e.g.,:

 * default-construct a value of type `T`,